 Aleksandra

-I am about to conclude a PhD in English at the University of Cambridge, where I have for the past almost four years also provided instruction and dissertation supervision to undergraduate students, as well as assessed applicant entrance exams.
+I am about to conclude a PhD in English at the University of Cambridge, where I have for the past almost four years also provided instruction and dissertation supervision to undergraduate students, as well as assessed applicant entrance examinations.
 I now continue to research and teach across Cambridge and privately.

-I specialised in English at the University of Cambridge, where I undertook both a PhD and an MPhil ('with Distinction') while also providing supervision and assessment to BA Hons students and applicants.
-Prior, I obtained a broader background across comparative, especially Germanic and Slavonic, literatures, linguistics and languages at Utrecht University, completing a BA Hons ('summa cum laude', equivalent to 'Double Class I with Distinction'), and over the course of my earlier school education, culminating with a Matura concluded in Ljubljana, Slovenia (with results equivalent to 6A*s at A-Level and 14A*s at GCSE/IGCSE level), after having lived across a number of European regions.
+I specialised in English at the University of Cambridge, where I undertook both a PhD and an MPhil ('with Distinction').
+Prior, I obtained a broader background across European, especially Germanic and Slavonic, literatures, linguistics, languages, and related histories and philosophies (which I continue to draw on in my current research and teaching), completing a BA Hons at Utrecht University ('summa cum laude', upon conversion equivalent to 'Double Class I with Distinction') and concluding my earlier school education in Ljubljana, Slovenia (with results equivalent to '6A*s' at A-Level and '14A*s' at GCSE/IGCSE level).
+Throughout, I have been funded through a selection of competitive academic scholarships (including awards from the Cambridge Trust, Le Bas Fund, Utrecht Fund, and numerous others).

 Tutoring Experience

-As a PhD candidate at the University of Cambridge, I have for the past almost four years also provided one-on-one supervision and small-scale seminar-style instruction to undergraduate students reading for degrees in the literatures and languages at the Faculty of English and the Faculty of Modern and Mediaeval Languages, with a number having gone on to achieve marks of 'Class I' (70/75+) or 'Class I with Distinction' (75/80+).
-My expertise is in dissertations and papers (or modules, as they are often called outside of Cambridge) across literary and linguistic history, theory and analysis (at Cambridge including 'Practical Criticism and Critical Practice I' and 'II' and 'The History and Theory of Criticism') and across literary and linguistic forms, themes and developments of the period of roughly 1830–Present (including 'English Literature and Its Contexts, 1830–1945' and '1914–Present', 'Special Periods' '1847–1872', '1936–1856' and '1960–Present', and dissertations attending, individually or comparatively, to particular English and/or Slavonic authors and titles across the 'Modern and Contemporary' periods usually understood as roughly '1830–Present').
-I am always happy to adapt these sorts of intensive, one-on-one or small-scale sessions to my students outside of Cambridge, too, and can teach topics within my specialist period up to MA level, as well as topics outside of it up to BA Hons level (including A-Levels, GCSE/IGCSEs, and comparable qualifications).
+At Cambridge, I have for the past almost four years provided one-on-one supervision and small-scale seminar-style instruction to undergraduate (first- up to final-year) students reading for degrees in the literatures, linguistics and languages at the Faculty of English and the Faculty of Modern and Mediaeval Languages, with a number having gone on to achieve marks of 'Class I' (70/75+) or 'Class I with Distinction' (75/80+).
+My expertise is in dissertations and papers (or modules, as they are often called outside of Cambridge) across literary and linguistic history, theory and analysis (including 'Practical Criticism and Critical Practice I' and 'II', 'The History and Theory of Criticism', and related modules) and across literary and linguistic forms, themes and developments of the period of roughly '1830–Present' (including 'English Literature and Its Contexts, 1830–1945' and '1914–Present', 'Special Periods' across prose and poetry '1847–1872', '1936–1856', and '1960–Present', and dissertations attending to particular authors, titles and themes within the period '1830–Present', with a concentration on English but also extending into comparative studies, especially where English intersects with Russian or else with Bosnian, Croatian and Serbian — recent topics have looked into Nabokov's North American as well as Eastern European years and into Joyce's South-Eastern European influences and impacts).
+I am always happy to adapt these sorts of intensive, one-on-one or small-scale sessions to my students outside of Cambridge, too — and can teach topics within my specialism up to MA level, as well as topics outside of it, including philosophy and history, up to BA Hons level.

-As a PhD candidate at Cambridge, I have for the past almost two years also contributed to candidate and applicant assessments at the Faculty of English and the Faculty of Modern and Mediaeval Languages, including as part of Cambridge's own entrance examinations (such as the 'CELAT' or 'Cambridge English Language Aptitude Test and the 'CMLAT' or 'Cambridge Modern Language Aptitude Test).
-As such, I have been able to obtain a particularly good grasp of the standards expected of a successful (or even an exceptional) Oxbridge applicant and eventual student, including those whom I end up teaching over the course of their next three or four years.
-I am always happy to aid students outside of Cambridge, too, in developing their skills to this level and learning how to most effectively demonstrate them in the context of written and oral examinations.
+At the same time, outside of teaching, I have also contributed to undergraduate and applicant assessments at the Faculty of English and the Faculty of Modern and Mediaeval Languages, including as part of Cambridge's own entrance examinations (such as the 'CELAT' or 'Cambridge English Language Aptitude Test and the 'CMLAT' or 'Cambridge Modern Language Aptitude Test).
+As such, I have obtained a particularly good grasp of the standards expected of successful (or even exceptional) Oxbridge applicants and eventual students, including those whom I will end up teaching over the course of their next three or four years.
+At the same time, from the other end of the equation, I was fortunate to have had the entirety of my studies (including PhD, MPhil, BA Hons, and numerous exchanges and internships) funded through a selection of competitive academic scholarships (including full and/or parallel partial awards from The Cambridge Trust, Le Bas Fund, Utrecht Fund, Zois Fund and others, without whose aid I would not have been able to pursue my studies), so have an especially good understanding of what it takes to be offered places and funding at world-ranked research and teaching institutions.
+I am always happy to aid students outside of Cambridge, too, in developing their skills to this level and learning how to most effectively demonstrate them in the context of written and oral examinations, applications, and related endeavours.

 Tutoring Approach

-Tutoring Arrangements
+Tutoring Arrangements:

 AvailabilityWeekends, Weekdays (all times)